rdfostrich/article-jws2018-ostrich/content/evaluation.md

 #### Offset

-In order to evaluate the offset capabilities of OSTRICH, we implemented custom offset features into each of the other approaches.
+In order to evaluate the offset capabilities of OSTRICH, we implemented custom offset features into each of the BEAR approaches.
 Only for VM queries in HDT-IC an efficient implementation (HDT-IC+) could be made because of HDT's native offset capabilities.
 In all other cases, naive offsets had to be implemented by iterating over the result stream until a number of elements equal to the desired offset were consumed.